-Members of a controlled group use the Tax Computation CAUTION Worksheet for Members of a the computation of the tax entered on line 35c.
+Members of a controlled group use the Tax Computation Worksheet for Members of a

 Controlled Group shown below to figure the tax.
 Members of a controlled group should see the instructions above for lines 35a and 35b.
-Members of a controlled group must attach a statement showing
+Members of a controlled group must attach a statement showing the computation of the tax entered on line 35c.